xpcai2010/CppND-Capstone-Snake-Game/README.md

 [image3]: ./markdown/game_screen_2.png "screen 2"

 ## Game Introduction
 The Capstone Project gives me a chance to integrate what I've learned throughout this program.
-In this project, I've extend this Snake game, following the principles I have learned throughout this Nanodegree Program.
+In this project, I've extended this Snake game, following the principles I have learned throughout this Nanodegree Program.

 ## How to run the game